-Vitamin C plays a blinder of a role when it comes to having youthful glowing skin, due to its role in collagen synthesis, thus making it a powerful anti aging tool.
+Vitamin C plays a blinder of a role when it comes to having youthful glowing skin, this is due to its role in collagen synthesis, making it a POWERFUL anti aging tool.
 Some studies also suggest it may play a role in the prevention and treatment of UV induced damage.

 If you feel your skin could really use a boost, please check out my post ‘The Top 10 Anti Aging Supplements’.